 Salem provides many scholarships for Magome students to attend nursing school and secondary school because only elementary school is provided by the government.
-This year about 20 Magome students got a scholarship from Salem.
+Currently, 19 students are getting scholarships from Salem.

 The present pastor at Magome is Pastor Agripa Magaya; a young pastor with tremendous energy.

-Our next mission trip to Magome will in July of 2018.
-Any Salem member is encouraged to come on the trip.
+Salem’s last trip to Magome was in July of 2018.
+The next mission trip will be in the summer of 2020.
+Any member of Salem is encouraged to go on the 10-14 day trip.

 Our longest relationship is with San Lucas Toliman, a mission in the highlands of Guatemala.
 Salem has been visiting San Lucas for over 17 years, learning about the projects the mission supports, volunteering, and becoming lifelong friends with several Guatemalan families.